Beer in South Africa: Homebrewing culture

-There is a fairly large homebrewing community in the major metropolitan cities throughout the country.
-Homebrewers meet on a monthly basis in major cities including Cape Town, Johannesburg, Port Elizabeth, Durban and Bloemfontein.
-The main clubs are the Wort Hogs (Gauteng), Southyeasters (Cape Town), Durban Homebrewers (Durban), Free State Fermenters (Bloemfontein) and the Helderberg Homebrew Club in Somerset West.
+There is a reasonably large homebrewing community in the major metropolitan cities throughout the country.
+Homebrewers meet monthly in major cities, including Cape Town, Johannesburg, Port Elizabeth, Durban, and Bloemfontein.
+The leading clubs are the Wort Hogs (Gauteng), Southyeasters (Cape Town), Durban Homebrewers (Durban), Free State Fermenters (Bloemfontein), and the Helderberg Homebrew Club in Somerset West.

 There are numerous national competitions held yearly.
 2022 saw the inaugural bevPLUS Fools National Club Championship held at Fools and Fans 5 in the little town of Greyton in the Western Cape.
 Clubs from across the country competed against each other in an official BJCP competition to be crowned the best club in the country.
 Helderberg Homebrew Club took home the trophy for their excellent interpretation of the classic style; an English IPA.

-Other notable competitions are: Nationals, Powwow, Fools National Club Championship, as well as various clubs hold league competitions.
+Other notable competitions are Nationals, Powwow, and Fools National Club Championship, and various clubs holding league competitions.